Internal Logistics Management Best Practices: New Technologies and Automation

 “We focus on quick, easy-to-adopt systems that enable easy process data collection,” says Wisdom, noting that many companies are still using manual warehouse management systems based on paper, pens and clipboards.
 When they’re ready to automate, many of those companies spend an inordinate amount of time and money investing in the wrong technology tools and software.

 “There’s a ton of software available right now,” Wisdom points out, “but getting the right ‘fit’ for your operation, and then making sure the technology is optimized and that you’re getting everything out of it, isn’t easy.”
 As a starting point, many companies turn to “napkin-based planning.”
-Put simply, they look at a process, get an idea down on a napkin, consider whether it will work, and then implement the plan—all without ever considering the true root causes of their most pressing warehousing challenges.
+Put simply, they look at a process, get an idea down on a napkin, consider whether it will work, and then implement the plan—all without ever considering the true root causes of their most pressing challenges.

-The Warehouse: No Longer Standing Alone
+The Manufacturing Facility: No Longer Standing Alone

 Unfortunately, this flawed approach has produced a lot of failed implementations and money drains at a time when most organizations are trying to do more with less.
 This strategy also finds companies investing in technology that never reaches its full potential.